06 October 2009

 Concrete lining over chicken wire in November 2007

 Carlo lined the pond with chicken wire and concrete.
 The Ungardener built a jetty.
-Then he painted everything with bitumen.
+He painted everything with bitumen.
 Afterwards we had to throw away everything except the Ungardener – jeans, shoes, broom for painting – all congealed with gobbets of bitumen.
 YUCK!
 YUCK!!
 YUCK!!!

 Jetty built in November 2007